Niebuhr, Reinhold, 1892-1971

 Call Number: RG 43

-Overview: The majority of the approximately 200 papers were written in connection with the Theological Discussion Group.
+Abstract: The majority of the approximately 200 papers were written in connection with the Theological Discussion Group.
 The papers provide insight into the thoughts and Christian perspective of numerous American theologians and discuss various religious issues of the times.
 Papers arising from other organizations with similar intent are also contained in the collection.
-The Theological Discussion Group was established in 1934 as a series of two weekend retreat discussions during the academic year where...
+The Theological Discussion Group was established in 1934 as a series of two weekend retreat discussions during the academic year...